The Spirit speaking through Paul in Philippians 2:13 says, “For it is God which worketh in you both to will and to do of his good pleasure.”

 If we accept that work and let God work in us, it makes us stand well pleasing before the Father.

-We become beautiful to Him because His nature was not only given to us, but now He has built into us through the Spirit the new habits that belong to the family of God, the new language that belongs to the new creation.
+We become beautiful to Him because His nature was not only given to us, but now He has built into us through the Spirit those new habits that belong to the family of God, the new language that belongs to the new creation.

 We never talk doubt or fear or sickness or want.

-We have almost forgotten that language.
+We have almost forgotten that language when we speak the new.

-That “vine life” has so developed in us that we become Jesus men and Jesus women.
+That “vine life” has so developed in us that we become Jesus’ men and Jesus’ women.

 They will be love in action.

-They will be living in the Word and the Word will be living in them.
+They will be living in the Word, and the Word will be living in them.

-How slow we have been to realize that it was God’s ability that could make grace abound in and through us, and that we were being so perfectly supplied by Him that we were having all sufficiency in everything.
+How slow we have been to realize that it was God’s ability that could make grace abound in and through us, and that we were being perfectly supplied by Him that we were having all sufficiency in everything.

 He is our sufficiency; He is our ability; He is the strength of our lives.

-I have been asked again and again, “What does it mean?”
 It means that same kind of fruit that we saw in Jesus’s public ministry.

-You see, righteousness means the ability to stand in the Father’s presence without the sense of guilt or condemnation or inferiority.
 It means the ability to stand in the presence of Satan and his works without timidity or fear, without any sense of inferiority.
-Really, it means that you have become superior to Satan.
+Really, it means that you have become superior to Enemy and the works of his kingdom.

 You can’t overestimate this.